turingschool/career-development-curriculum/module_one/strengths_reflection_guidelines.md

 7. How could you use these themes to help you manage an area in which you might struggle?

 ### Look at the Suggested Action Items
-8. What options sound doable?

-9. What are some new ways to use these themes at Turing?

-10. What obstacles are there to trying out any of these options?

-11. Short-term Goals:
+8. Short-term Goals:
-* How will these talents help you in your work this module?
+* How will these talents help you in your work this module at Turing?
 * What is an action step you'd like to commit to help you develop your themes further today?
 Next week?
 This module?
 * What do you want to learn this module to turn your talents into greater strengths?

-12. Longterm Goals:
+9. Longterm Goals:
 * How will these talents contribute to your future career as a software developer?
 * What would you like to focus on development at Turing to ensure that you develop these talents more fully?

+10. How will you communicate with your mentor and/or students that you work with about your strengths?

 ### Repeating the Module
 If you've reflected on your StrengthsFinder results previously, here are some additional questions you may want to consider during this second module: